 Banks Renewables is part of the Banks Group (www.banksgroup.co.uk), a family firm founded in 1976, which now employs 420 people in the renewable energy, property and mining sectors.
 The company’s development with care approach underpins all its work, driving community consultation and environmental excellence.

 Full details about the Bandirran Wind Farm proposals can be found at the dedicated website, http://www.banksgroup.co.uk/bandirran/

-Award winning Scottish PR agency Holyrood Partnership provides strategic communication advice to the Banks Group in Scotland.
+Award winning Scottish PR agency Holyrood PR provides strategic communication advice to the Banks Group in Scotland.
 If you would like to find out how PR could benefit your business, please contact us at any time – we are a friendly and chatty bunch.